 Reid, Colleen & Frisby, Wendy (2008).
 Continuing the journey: Articulating dimensions of feminist participatory research.
 In P. Reason & H. Bradbury (Eds.), Handbook of action research. (pp. 93-105).
 London: SAGE.

 To cite this work, please use the following reference:

-Maguire, P. (2021).
+Maguire, P. (2021, February 24).
 Room 7 and a feminist participatory action research website.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/room-7-and-a-feminist-participatory-action-research-website/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/room-7-and-a-feminist-participatory-action-research-website/